w3f/Grant-Milestone-Delivery/evaluations/Eiger_Storage_on_Polkadot_1_dsm-w3f.md

 ## Evaluation V2 (by Keegan Quigley)

 All issues have been resolved.
 Nice work so far!
+I was able to spin up both the relay chain and collator node and complete the entire guide.
 Looking forward to seeing the next iteration.

 ### Tests